 You must answer the question honestly.
 Look again at the positive things that the company has provided.

-Company xxx provides its employees with a good working environment, but I resigned from company xxx because my current skills don’t match with my job description while working there.”
+Company XYZ provides its employees with a good working environment, but I resigned from company XYZ because my current skills don’t match with my job description while working there.”

 6. Are you willing to be posted outside your current city?